Always something to do for the holidays or rainy day?

 - One link with your phone and your number is stored

-- Limited who they can call with so you don't have to worry about them. doing other things with it than you intended
+- Limited who they can call so you don't have to worry about them doing different things with it than you intended

 When do you buy a mobile phone for your child?

 Buying a whole smartphone, with all that this entails, can be a bit too early at your child's age, especially for kids under 10.